Radiologic Technology Program Q & A

 - The Allied Health Division’s Health Form

-- Verification of Hepatitis B Immunization series or positive testing for Hepatitis B antibodies
+- Verification of ALL Immunization series or positive testing required to attend the clinical site.

 - Technical Standards: